 A multidisciplinary approach to the challenges of living a sustainable life in a complex world.
 Considers how ecological, ethical, and cultural understandings inform our responsibility for personal and global decisions.
-Prerequisite: GES130 or GES145, 146.
+Prerequisite: GES130 or GES244 (may be taken concurrently).

-ENS301 • Wildlife Ecology and Management (spring, even # yrs) 4 credits Analysis of terrestrial vertebrate populations, communities, and habitats.
+ENS301 • Wildlife Ecology and Management

+Analysis of terrestrial vertebrate populations, communities, and habitats.
 Exploration of how these analyses are applied to the manipulation, exploitation, protection, and restoration of animal populations and communities.
 Laboratory sessions emphasize field investigation of animal populations and habitats with ecological and management techniques.
 Includes three lab hours.
 Prerequisites: Two semesters of college biology, including BIO113D or BIO311; junior or senior standing.
 (Carries cross-credit in biology.)